CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowTargetPropertyAllOf.md

 HasSupportedObjects returns a boolean if a field has been set.

+### SetSupportedObjectsNil

+`func (o *WorkflowTargetPropertyAllOf) SetSupportedObjectsNil(b bool)`

+ SetSupportedObjectsNil sets the value for SupportedObjects to be an explicit nil

+### UnsetSupportedObjects
+`func (o *WorkflowTargetPropertyAllOf) UnsetSupportedObjects()`

+UnsetSupportedObjects ensures that no value is present for SupportedObjects, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)